tdpetrou/News-Event-Classification/README.md

 `python scrapers/nyt_scrape.py <search_term>`
 `python scrapers/fox_scrape.py <search_term>`

-You can edit the code to change the dates and the number of articles returned
+You can edit the code to change the dates and the number of articles returned.
+This also accepts multiple word searches but must have spaces escaped with a blackslash

 3. The three scripts above will each ouput a csv in the data folder.
 The files will be named data/npr_search_term_data.csv.